Havana: Climate

 Havana has a tropical climate that is tempered by the island's position in the belt of the trade winds and by the warm offshore currents.
 Under the Köppen climate classification, Havana has a tropical savanna climate (Aw) that closely borders on a tropical rainforest climate (Af) and a tropical monsoon climate (Am).
 Average temperatures range from 22 °C in January and February to 28 °C in August.
 The temperature seldom drops below 10 °C. The lowest temperature was 1 °C in Santiago de Las Vegas, Boyeros.
 The lowest recorded temperature in Cuba was 0 °C in Bainoa, Mayabeque Province (before 2011 the eastern part of Havana province).
 Rainfall is heaviest in June and October and lightest from December through April, averaging 1200 mm annually.
 Hurricanes occasionally strike the island, but they ordinarily hit the south coast, and damage in Havana has been less than elsewhere in the country.
+The most recent tropical cyclone to come near Havana at hurricane strength was Ian in 2022.

-Tornadoes can be somewhat rare in Cuba, however, on the evening of January 28, 2019, a very rare strong F4 tornado struck the eastern side of Havana.
+Tornadoes can be somewhat rare in Cuba.
+Nonetheless, on the evening of 28 January 2019, a very rare strong EF4 tornado struck the eastern side of Havana.
 The tornado caused extensive damage, destroying at least 90 homes, killing four people and injuring 195.
-By February 4, the death toll had increased to six, with 11 people still in critical condition.
+By 4 February the death toll had increased to six, with 11 people still in critical condition.